Red Hen Publications

 From any practical point of view that was a stupid set of actions.
 It did not improve her daughter’s quality of life, and served only to isolate her sons.

 People back in Mould-on-the-Wold remembered that Ariana existed, although no one remembered ever seeing the child do magic.
 Which isn’t all that surprising.
-Most wizarding children are raised within a considerable degree of isolation and probably do not know anyone outside their immediate families.
+Most wizarding children are raised within a considerable degree of isolation and probably do not know very many people outside their immediate families.
 And the Dumbledores don’t sound particularly gregarious.
 Mould-on-the-Wold may also be more in line with the Ottery St Catchpole model where the wizarding community lives out in the country some distance from both each other and their Muggle neighbors rather than that of Godric’s Hollow where wizards and Muggles appear to live all mixed in together.

 Godric’s Hollow would appear to be the last place one would choose to take a child who it is necessary to sequester away from both Muggles and wizards.